 3. Decision stage: Nurturing your leads

-Once you found a lead generation strategy that works for you and when you are able to have a couple of interactions with them, it is time to guide them into the next stage of your email customer journey.
+Once you found a lead generation strategy that works for you and when you can have a couple of interactions with them, it is time to guide them into the next stage of your email customer journey.

 During the decision/consideration stage of the sales funnel you need to build trust, provide value, and develop a relationship with your leads.
 And you can do all of that through email marketing.